NBA Rumors: Kemba Walker Admits Uncertainty About Future With Charlotte Hornets, ‘Fox Sports’ Reports

 “I have no idea,” Walker told reporters after the Hornets’ 119-93 win over the Indiana Pacers on Tuesday night, their season finale.
 “That is out of my control.
 I am just going to focus on getting better as a player.
 That is really all you can do.
 I don’t know what they are going to do.”

-Walker, who will turn 28-years-old next month, is in the third year of his four-year, $48 million deal with the Hornets.
+Walker, who will turn 28 years old next month, is in the third year of his four-year, $48 million deal with the Hornets.
 He will become eligible in unrestricted free agency at the end of next season, which is when he can decide whether he wants to stay in Charlotte or not.
 At the moment, his immediate future is really in the hands of the Hornets.

 The Hornets have recently hired Mitch Kupchak as president of basketball operations and general manager.
 According to reports, the presence of the former Los Angeles Lakers GM would be a huge factor in terms of where Walker might end up next season.